Does respect for human life mean vaccine mandates? Among religious groups, there is wide disagreement.

 In recent days, with a handful of organizations from Facebook and Google to the University of Virginia announcing vaccine mandates, religious leaders and organizations have considered their own teachings and values on the question of how to show respect for life.
 And their conclusions vary widely.

 Bishop Kevin Rhoades, as leader of the Catholic diocese of Indiana and chairman of the doctrine committee of the U.S. Conference of Catholic Bishops, guides a diverse flock of Catholics when it comes to opinions on vaccines and mandates.
-However, the Vatican’s Pontifical Academy for Life — its body dedicated to promoting church teaching protecting life and to researching bioethics — has said there is a “moral responsibility” to get vaccinated and Pope Francis has decried what he calls vaccine misinformation and “suicidal denialism” among people who don’t take it.
+However, the Vatican’s Pontifical Academy for Life — its body dedicated to promoting church teaching protecting life and to researching bioethics — has said there is a “moral responsibility” to get vaccinated, and Pope Francis has decried what he calls vaccine misinformation and “suicidal denialism” among people who don’t get the shot.

 Rhoades said his committee issued a statement not demanding or attempting to mandate that Catholics get vaccinated, but urging them to get the vaccine “as an act of charity towards other members of our community.
 It’s an act of love of neighbor.”
 In Catholicism, each regional bishop makes policy — such as rules for employees of Catholic schools and hospitals — for their area.